OffchainLabs/arbitrum-docs/arbitrum-docs/run-arbitrum-node/04-run-local-full-chain-simulation.md

 ---
-title: 'How to run a local full node simulation'
+title: 'How to run a local full chain simulation'
 description: This page provides instructions for setting up a complete local development environment for testing Arbitrum contracts in a fully simulated environment.
 author: jose-franco
 sme: jose-franco